Melody is a volunteer for the Center for Disease and Control Prevention. She enjoys sharing her personal experience with others.

 If you already sealed for weather, you are just one step closer.
 The difference is that bed bugs, unlike the weather, are living creatures whose whole goal is to find the flaw in your sealing and exploit it so they can feed off your blood.

 One of the things we did was seal peoples homes.
 We had many types of caulk at our disposal.
 I like dap because it is a fresher product.
-The caulk is smother, easier to mold, less likely to clog and leaves less of a chemical smell.
+The caulk is smoother, easier to mold, less likely to clog and leaves less of a chemical smell.
 We also waited until the home was bedbug-free, as sealing is not an extermination technique, but a prevention one.

 Some other caulk comes out of the tube too hard.
-If caulk is to hard it will not completely adhease to the cracks.
+If caulk is too hard, it will not completely adhere to the cracks.
 When it dries, it pulls away.

 Dap caulk is softer and sinks into the cracks.
-It shrinks less, and when it tries creates a firm seal.
+It shrinks less, and when it dries, it creates a firm seal.

 How to Seal Cracks for Bed Bugs: Step by Step Guide